openstack/ceilometer/doc/source/install.rst

 This example ``localrc`` file shows all of the settings required for ceilometer::

-   # Configure the notifier to talk to the message queue
-   # and turn on usage audit events
-   EXTRA_OPTS=(notification_driver=nova.openstack.common.notifier.rabbit_notifier,ceilometer.compute.nova_notifier)

    # Enable the ceilometer services
    enable_service ceilometer-acompute,ceilometer-acentral,ceilometer-collector,ceilometer-api

-5. If you want to be able to retrieve image counters, you need to instruct Glance to send notifications to the bus by changing ``notifier_strategy`` to ``rabbit`` in ``glance-api.conf``.

 Installing Manually
 +++++++++++++++++++